A successful surf trip to South Sumatra

 When to come

 Below are some general dates to consider when planning your trip.
-You could add some science to your planning and track the forecasted El Niño-Southern Oscillation cycle, as this cycle can have a profound impact on the strength of the trade winds over South West Sumatra.
+You could add some modern crystal ball science to your planning and track the forecasted El Niño-Southern Oscillation cycle, as this cycle can have a profound impact on the strength of the trade winds over South West Sumatra.
+On the other hand you could just deal out a Taro card deck and arrive at the same place.

 Surfing in season - June to September

 During the southern hemisphere winter the Great Southern Ocean sends an average of 1 large long lasting swell a week towards the Sumatran coast.
-Offshore winds make this the best time to score 1.8 mtr plus surf at breaks like Krui, The Peak, Ujung Bocur and Way Jambu.
+Offshore winds make this the best time to score 1.8 mtr plus surf at Krui Left, The Peak, Ujung Bocur and Way Jambu.

 Surfing off season – October to May

-It's summer in the Great Southern Ocean and fewer smaller swells hit Sumatra from a more Southerly to South Easterly direction.
+It's summer in the Great Southern Ocean and fewer smaller swells hit Sumatra.
 In general swell consistency and size begins dropping off mid September as the Southern Ocean winds down.

 September to November